 Creative therapies can be a great way of refocusing thoughts and feelings away from your condition and give you a break while doing something you enjoy.

-Some of the therapies we offer are art, Mindfulness, chair yoga, horticulture and many more.
-Your therapist will decide if any of these will be beneficial for you and refer accordingly.
+The therapies we offer are: art, music\, horticultural\, creative writing and dream workshops\.
+Please let your therapist know if you would be interested in taking part in any of these activities. \Available from 2015 onwards.